josueemartinezz/josueemartinezz/README.md

 ### Hola, I'm Josue 👋

-I'm a third-year Computer Science student at UC San Diego, also pursuing a Philosophy minor.
+I'm a third-year Computer Science student at UC San Diego.

 <!--
 **josueemartinezz/josueemartinezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.